-The IHCP will cover the following:-
+The IHCP will cover the following: -

 - the medical condition, its triggers, signs, symptoms and treatments - the pupil's resulting needs, including medication (dose, whether it is a controlled drug, side effects and storage) and other treatments, time, facilities, equipment, testing, access to food and drink where this is used to manage their condition, dietary requirements and any environmental issues (crowded corridors, travel time between lessons) - specific support for the pupil's educational, social and emotional needs for example how absences will be managed, requirements for extra time to complete exams, rest periods or additional support in catching up with lessons - the level of support needed, including emergencies.
-If a pupil is self-managing their medication, this should be clearly stated with appropriate arrangements for monitoring

-- who will provide this support, their training needs, expectations of their role and confirmation of proficiency to provide support for the pupil's medical condition from a healthcare professional; and cover arrangements for when they are unavailable - who in the school needs to be aware of the pupil's condition and the support required - arrangements for written permission from parents and the headteacher for medication to be administered by a member of staff, or self-administered by the pupil during school hours - where confidentiality issues are raised by the parent/child, the designated individuals to be entrusted with information about the pupil's conditions - emergency plans, including whom to contact and contingency arrangements.
+If a pupil is self-managing their medication, this should be clearly stated with appropriate arrangements for monitoring - who will provide this support, their training needs, expectations of their role and confirmation of proficiency to provide support for the pupil's medical condition from a healthcare professional; and cover arrangements for when they are unavailable - who in the school needs to be aware of the pupil's condition and the support required - arrangements for written permission from parents and the headteacher for medication to be administered by a member of staff, or self-administered by the pupil during school hours - separate arrangements or procedures required for school trips or other school activities outside of the normal school timetable that will ensure that child can participate e.g. risk assessments - where confidentiality issues are raised by the parent/child, the designated individuals to be entrusted with information about the pupil's conditions - What to do in an emergency, including whom to contact and contingency arrangements.
+Some children may have an emergency healthcare plan prepared by their lead clinician that could be used to inform development of their individual healthcare plan.

-The School will keep a centralised register of IHCPs, and identify a member of staff to have responsibility for this register.
+The school will keep a centralised register of IHCPs and identify a member of staff to have responsibility for this register.